plow-technologies/onping-templates/arduino_mqtt_project/README.md

 You can test that the watchdog is working by uncommenting the "test for the watchdog" in the callback() function, and publishing a message to the pins/set mqtt topic.

-Warning: When you are test the watchdog this way, the serial port will alternate between active and inactive.
+Warning: When you are testing the watchdog this way, the serial port will alternate between active and inactive.
 If you are looking for Serial statements, they will only appear every other cycle.
-This is a problem with the Adafruit_Sleepydog library described in the [repository].
+This may not effect your board, more information is available in the [repository].

+<h2> Changing the modes of io pins on the Pulse </h2>

+There are 4 different modes that the Pulse's io pins support.

+* digital_input
+* digital_output
+* analog_input
+* PWM_output

+Reconfiguring any of the pins requires changing the pins `pin_type`.
+This is defined in the board_pins array for each pin.

 <h2> Fitting the firmware to a different Arduino board </h2>

 Remember to ensure that the Arduino IDE is configured for your board.

 Boards are conveyed to the firmware by writing an array of the Pin structure object.
-For an example, look at the 'feather_pins' array in arduino_mqtt_pinkey_no_serial.ino.
+For example, look at the 'board_pins' array in arduino_mqtt_pinkey_no_serial.ino.

 To define a new board, create a new variable under `constexpr uint8_t number_pins 14;` with the number of pins on your board i.e. `constexpr uint8_t number_pins_myboard = 4`.
-Then, under the feather_pins array, create a new array with your board name.
-For example:
+Then, you would replace the board_pins array with something like,

 ```
-Pin myboard_pins[number_pins_myboard] = {
+Pin board_pins[number_pins_myboard] = {
   {"LED1", 1, "digital", 1, 1},
   {"LED2", 2, "digital", 1, 1},
   {"LED3", 3, "digital", 0, 0},